Catmaniscatlord/MURV/dc-geolocation-intro.md

-In order to calculate the unknown position of a point (ex, ey, ez), we must have 4 known points with known locations in 3D space (an_x, an_y, an_z) along with their distance to our unknown point (e_a1,e_a2,e_a3,e_a4).
-From there we estimate the point (ex,ey,ez) so that the difference in the distance from the estimated point to each AP and the measured distance is minimized with an appriate algorithm.
+In order to calculate the unknown position of a point (ex, ey, ez), we must have 4 known points with known locations in 3D space (an_x, an_y, an_z) along with their distance to our unknown point(e_a1,e_a2,e_a3,e_a4).
+From there we estimate the point (ex,ey,ez) so that the difference in the distance from the estimated point to each AP and the measured distance is minimized with an appropriate algorithm.

 In my setup I placed each of my 4 AP's on each vertex 1 meter square with my laptop in the middle as the wireless device.
 This shape was